Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 Example:

-A user received an OTP message pretending to be from a friend.
-Within 30 seconds, the hacker hijacked the account and sent scam messages to all contacts.
+User received OTP message masquerading as a friend.
+Within 30 seconds, the hacker commandeered the account and sent out scam messages to all the contacts.

 2. WhatsApp Web QR Code Hijacking

-WhatsApp Web allows using WhatsApp on computers.
+You can also use WhatsApp on your computer using WhatsApp Web.
 Hackers misuse it by:

-- Sending fake QR codes via email, social media, or messages
+- Sending out fake QR codes via email, message or post

 - “View photos”